How can we enjoy life… when we’re recovering from a loss, a mess, a health crisis… can we recover and enjoy life?

 And dive in and swim to the nearest island and meet an islander and drink rum.

 Or you’d serial watch your favorite guilty pleasure while wolfing down buttery popcorn and dark chocolate.

-Or you’d simply sit and watch people walk by your front door.
+Or you’d simply sit in inner peace and watch people walk by your front door.

 One after another, strolling by, getting their kids out of the house … or themselves.

 You’d want to take IT ALL IN.